Maude Odell

 Maude Odell (also spelled Maude O'Dell and sometimes known as Tillie Doremus or Maude Odell Doremus) (November 10, 1870 – February 27, 1937) was an American actress.
 She was one of the United States' best-known stage actresses of the early 20th century.

 Odell's first major success was The Prisoner of Zenda, in which she appeared for 400 nights in New York.
-She later performed in The Student Prince, Show Boat, and Tobacco Road.
+She later performed in Little Boy Blue, The Student Prince, Show Boat, and Tobacco Road.
 Her career spanned almost 40 years.

 Odell was found dead of a heart attack in her dressing room just before a performance of Tobacco Road.
 She was buried at the cemetery of St. Peter's Catholic Church in Beaufort, South Carolina.